 Accessory Trend – Wide Brim Hats

 Floppy hats were the “have to have it,” accessory of 2014.
 There were floppy hats with adornments, floppy hats in felt, floppy hats in straw, floppy hats in bright colors, floppy hats in… you get the point.
 It had a little 70s flair, but still managed to be super modern, plus there was an abundance of variations in the design that made it the perfect accessory for any style.
-In fact, we loved the trend so much that we even posted about the best ways to style it.
+In fact, I loved the trend so much that I even posted about the best ways to style it.

 Most Creative Brand – Alexander Wang